autocorr/pychess-variants/static/docs/shaolinking.md

 # Shaolin King

-All the rules of standard Chess apply except that (1) the King is replaced with the Shaolin Master whose move is described below, (2) the game is won if a Pawn reaches the final rank ("Pawn mate"), and (3) stalemate is a loss for the stalemated player.
-The Shaolin Master flips between alternate forms when moved.
-The first move one space to the left or right as well as a capture-only move as a Queen.
-The second form moves and captures as the Quetzal in Chak, i.e., may travel over any number of free spaces and hop over a piece to capture or land on the any number of free spaces on the other side.
-Note that without a hurdle the King is otherwise immobile.
+All the rules of standard Chess apply except that (1) the King is replaced with the Shaolin Master, described below, (2) the game is won if a Pawn reaches the final rank ("Pawn-mate"), and (3) stalemate is a loss for the stalemated player.

+Unlike the standard Chess King, the Shaolin Master flips between two alternate forms when moved.
+The Shaolin Master starts in the first form that moves and captures as Chess Queen.
+The second form moves and captures as the Quetzal in Chak, i.e., a [Janggi Cannon](https://en.wikipedia.org/wiki/Janggi#Cannons) that can move both orthogonally and diagonally.
+This second form moves by jumping over another piece.
+The jump can be performed over any distance provided that there is exactly one piece between the starting position and the final position.
+It may capture a piece if such a space is occupied an opponent's piece, provided that there is only one piece (friendly or otherwise) between the Shaolin Master and the piece to be captured.
+Note that without a piece to jump, the Shaolin Master in the second form is immobile.
+In the standard theme, the first form is shown by a King right-side up and the second form shown by a King upside-down.